taisei-project/taisei/README.rst

 ^^^^^^^^^^^^^^^^^^

-Tōhō Project, the series Taisei Project is based on, is a modern fairytale series set in Gensokyo, or the "Land of Fantasy," a pocket dimension hidden away in modern-day Japan.
+Tōhō Project, the series Taisei Project is based on, is a modern fairytale series set in Gensōkyō, or the "Land of Fantasy," a pocket dimension hidden away in modern-day Japan.
 It primarily focuses on Japanese folklore and myths, starring a ragtag group of mostly-human women who try to keep supernatural entites from causing conflicts.